If you’re reading this post, you’re ready to brave the Colombian street vendors and get a taste of Colombian street food. Good for you! ?

 Before going to Colombia, I received tons of rave reviews from other travelers.
-Everyone attested to the fact that Colombia was a captivating country full of colorful culture, welcoming people and incredible history.
+Everyone attested to the fact that Colombia was a captivating country full of colorful culture, welcoming people, and incredible history.
 All who had visited Colombia had completely fallen in love.
 Actually, out of all the travelers I talked to, Colombia was most people’s favorite stop in all of South America.

-BUT, the one thing in Colombia that no one seemed too enthused about was the food.
-All the reviews were pretty much the same.
-“Colombian food is really bland and boring.”
+BUT, the one thing in this country that no one seemed too enthused about was Colombian food.
+All the reviews on this front were pretty much the same: “Ehh ..
+I found food in Colombia pretty bland and boring.”
 “It’s flavorless.”
-“It’s nothing to write home about.”
+“Colombian dishes are nothing to write home about.”

-So, as usual, when planning my trip to Medellín, I let my taste buds take the lead and one of the first things I booked was a food tour.
-I decided on La Mesa Food Tour’s Colombian Street Food Tour, first, because it fit into my schedule perfectly and secondly because it seemed like just the tour to clear up all the confusion about popular Colombian food.
+So, as usual, when planning my trip to Medellin, I let my taste buds take the lead and one of the first things I booked was a food tour.
+I decided on La Mesa Food Tour’s Colombian Street Food Tour, first, because it fit into my schedule perfectly, and secondly because it seemed like just the tour to clear up all the confusion about popular Colombian food.

-We visited several street stalls, took a trip through a colorful local market, sat down for a hearty home-style Colombian lunch and ended with a mysterious desserty drink.
+We visited several street stalls, took a trip through a colorful local market, sat down for a hearty home-style Colombian lunch, and ended with a mysterious desserty drink.
 We learned all about the local Paisa culture and were sent home fully satisfied and ready for an afternoon siesta.

 It was a wonderful afternoon full of interesting information and tasty treats.
-The dishes we tried blew my bland and boring expectations out of the water.
+The Colombian street foods we tried blew my bland and boring expectations out of the water.
 As per usual, you can’t believe everything you hear.

 Traditional Colombian Empanadas

 These tasty stuffed pastries are a pretty significant part of Latin culture as a whole and they can be found in countries all over the world.
 If you somehow didn’t already know, Empanadas are usually semi-circular shaped turnover pies that are eaten as snacks, as quick meals and at special events such as holidays, festivals and celebrations.

-In the case of the traditional Colombian version of an empanada, it’s a pretty classic savory concoction that usually contains potato, beef, onion and cilantro.
-They are pan-fried, have a cornmeal dough shell and are often served with a hot ají sauce on the side.
+In the case of the traditional Colombian version of an empanada, it’s a pretty classic savory concoction that usually contains potato, beef, onion, and cilantro.
+They are pan-fried, have a cornmeal dough shell, and are often served with a hot “ají pepper sauce” on the side.

 In Colombia, Postobón gives the Coca Cola Company a run for its money.
 It’s by far Colombia’s most popular beverage brand.
-They produce a pretty extensive variety of beverages including soft drinks, fruit juices, flavored teas, energy drinks and even their own bottled water.
-Probably their most well known fizzy drink is called “Colombiano,” which is like a “cola champagne” with a taste similar to that of cream soda.
+They produce a pretty extensive variety of beverages including soft drinks, fruit juices, flavored teas, energy drinks, and even their own bottled water.
+BUT their most well known fizzy drink is called “Colombiano,” which is like a “cola champagne” with a taste similar to that of cream soda.

-With our empanadas we tried “Manzana Postobón,” a bright pink, apple-flavored soda.
-At first we were given a taste and asked to guess the flavor, but the pink color really threw me off.
+With our empanadas, we tried “Manzana Postobón,” a bright pink, apple-flavored soda.
+At first, we were given a taste and asked to guess the flavor, but the pink color really threw me off.
 Only one person in our group was able to guess “apple,” and once she said it, the sweet apple taste was unmistakable.